 Higher level Mathematics is required by relatively few courses.
-One particular group that require it are Engineering honours degree courses.
+One particular group that requires it are Engineering and Data Science honours degree courses.
 For Engineering, Mathematical, Theoretical Physics courses, Actuarial degrees and Quantitative Business the requirements range from a H2 to a H4, depending on the course, again reflecting the crucial role it plays in these disciplines.
 Some Computer, Financial and Economics courses also require the equivalent of a H3 or H4 in Maths.

-A bonus of 25 points will continue to be awarded to students who achieve a grade H6 or above in Higher Level Maths.
+A bonus of 25 points will continue to be awarded to students who achieve a grade H6 or above in Higher Level Maths providing the total for the grade achieved in Maths with the added bonus is among your top 6 scoring subjects.